The strange death of Josh Maddux, the Boy in the Chimney

 Joshua Maddux was born on March 9, 1990, and lived in Woodland Park, a town of around eight thousand people, in the Pike National Forest, Teller County, Colorado.
 His parents were divorced, and Josh lived with his father, Mike and two sisters, Kate and Ruth.

-He was long-haired, 6 feet tall, blond-haired, and weighed around 150 pounds.
+He had long blond hair, was 6 feet tall and weighed around 150 pounds.
 He had a carefree attitude to life, loved music, and spent much of his free time writing or playing the guitar.
 At school, he was a bright student and was seemingly well-liked.

 Two years before Josh’s disappearance, on June 1, 2006, a week before his high school graduation, his older brother, Zachary, 18, committed suicide after suffering from severe depression.
 Mike Maddux said, “I buried his older brother two years before, and it was so difficult on Josh.
 When his brother died, it pushed him over the edge.
 It was a big shock for the family and a big shock for Josh.
 He thought highly of his older brother.”